soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 * for effective competition, buyers should be able to easily compare choices

+* the price under competition is the second lowest price for that is when the competition stops
+    - same w/ auctions

+* In the late 1980s, television rights for all of English soccer were negotiated for £2.5 million.
+Then, an upstart television provider, BSkyB, injected some bidding competition, to such an extent that in 1992, contracted with it for £45 million per year; in 2000 the bidding for a three-year deal rocketed to £537 million per year.

+#### Uncertain Value

+* value of a product = private + common (what you think others will pay)
+    - in auction, people may overestimate common value -> winner's curse
+    - in an open auction, people learn what X is worth to others.
+    - in closed auction, people bid lower to avoid winner's curse
+        + fix that by using second price

 #### Property Rights

 * Top Down or Formal